Complexity costing for a major beverage company

 A long-established player in the beer market struggled to keep pace with the shift in demand from high-volume, low-variety products to huge-variety, low-volume craft beers.
 On the surface, craft beers appeared to be a valuable market opportunity since they sell for significantly higher prices.
 However, with a network of breweries and distribution systems built to support high-volume production, the company had not taken into consideration the cost impact of added operational complexity.

-With the industry’s move to craft beers and recent efforts to introduce small-batch products proving not to be profit-enhancing, the company knew it needed to gain a better understanding of productions costs in its rapidly changing environment.
+With the industry’s move to craft beers and the company's recent introduce small-batch products proving not to be profit-enhancing, the company knew it needed to gain a better understanding of production costs in its rapidly changing environment.
 The ABC exercise would not work as the effort could take 6-12 months and by the time it was complete the environment would have changed.
 WP&C’s Square Root Costing approach gave the company a quick, accurate, dynamic view of their costs that could inform new product decisions and help guide strategy going forward.
 The approach to WP&C’s work fell into two categories:

 After WP&C’s 7-week deep-dive into the company’s operations and financials to develop a complexity-adjusted view of production costs, WP&C provided the management team with a clear understanding of product profitability and a roadmap to increase it for legacy and new products.

-By looking at profitability through a complexity-adjusted lens instead of simply using historical assumptions & standard costs, the company was able to gain new insights into its portfolio and make better decisions about product strategy, where and how to invest in the future, and realistically evaluate its new product funnel.
-In the first year alone, the company benefited $35M thanks to the insights provided by the work WP&C did with them.
+By looking at profitability through a complexity-adjusted lens, rather than relying on historical assumptions & standard costs, the company gained new insights into its portfolio.
+This helped them make better decisions about existing product strategy, where and how to invest in the future, and more realistically evaluate its new product funnel.
+In just the first year, the company benefited $35M from insights gained by working with WP&C.

-With the industry’s move to craft beers and recent efforts to introduce small-batch products proving not to be profit-enhancing, the company knew it needed to gain a better understanding of productions costs in its rapidly changing environment.
+With the industry’s move to craft beers and the company's recent introduce small-batch products proving not to be profit-enhancing, the company knew it needed to gain a better understanding of production costs in its rapidly changing environment.
 The ABC exercise would not work as the effort could take 6-12 months and by the time it was complete the environment would have changed.
 WP&C’s Square Root Costing approach gave the company a quick, accurate, dynamic view of their costs that could inform new product decisions and help guide strategy going forward.
 The approach to WP&C’s work fell into two categories:

 After WP&C’s 7-week deep-dive into the company’s operations and financials to develop a complexity-adjusted view of production costs, WP&C provided the management team with a clear understanding of product profitability and a roadmap to increase it for legacy and new products.

-By looking at profitability through a complexity-adjusted lens instead of simply using historical assumptions & standard costs, the company was able to gain new insights into its portfolio and make better decisions about product strategy, where and how to invest in the future, and realistically evaluate its new product funnel.
-In the first year alone, the company benefited $35M thanks to the insights provided by the work WP&C did with them.
+By looking at profitability through a complexity-adjusted lens, rather than relying on historical assumptions & standard costs, the company gained new insights into its portfolio.
+This helped them make better decisions about existing product strategy, where and how to invest in the future, and more realistically evaluate its new product funnel.
+In just the first year, the company benefited $35M from insights gained by working with WP&C.